Jiayi666/Jiayi666.github.io/_posts/2019-01-10-lpr-code-base.md

 &nbsp;&nbsp;&nbsp;&nbsp;One problem I met when try to load the ubot6 model to gazebo is the `gzserver: double free or corruption` when launching `roslaunch ubot6 gazebo_stand.launch`.

 &nbsp;&nbsp;&nbsp;&nbsp;By following the above tutorial about ROS and Gazebo, I built my own simple environment with the URDF file for ubot6.
 By looking at the log file, I found the problem always happens at the process of building *TCP/IP connections*.
-In the launch file, there is a line about `urdf/gazebo_plugins/ubot6.transmissions.xacro`.
+In the URDF file, there is a line about `urdf/gazebo_plugins/ubot6.transmissions.xacro`.
 After comenting this line, gazebo works ok when including the ubot6 model.